 How do I register for a course?

 Registration for most courses can be done completely online.
-Just click on the courses link along the top bar of the Extended Learning page and then click on the course you are interested in.
-This will take you to an information page regarding the course offerring, including dates, cost, and registration.
+Simply click on the "Courses and Programs" link along the top bar of the Extended Learning site and then click on the course in which you are interested.
+This will take you to an information page regarding the course offering, including dates, cost, and registration.
 Choose to add the course to your cart and then proceed to checkout.

 Why does Extending Learning ask for my date of birth when I register for a course?

-Date of birth is a requirement from our registration software, which provided a unique identifying for situation where two people with identical names have registered for one of our courses.
+Date of birth is a requirement from our registration software, which provides a unique identifier for situations where two people with identical names have registered for one of our courses.
 It also allows us to determine demographical data, such as which age groups are most interested in certain programs.
-If providing date of birth is a concern, please contact our front desk at 902-893-6666 or e-mail firstname.lastname@example.org for immediate assistance.
+If providing a date of birth is a concern, please contact our front desk at 902-893-6666 or e-mail firstname.lastname@example.org for immediate assistance.